vulcanize/ethersignal/cli/readmev2.txt

 true

-=== As you can see above, in order to get the current signal levels for a position you can simple cut and paste the CalcSignal(); portion of the output from ListPositions():
+=== As you can see above, in order to get the current signal levels for a position you can simply cut and paste the CalcSignal(); portion of the output from ListPositions():
 > CalcSignal("0x953521cfe06b48d65b64ae864abb4c808312885e");
 {